(Scroll down for Special Offer!)

 Viewing instructions.
 There are two ways to view this sample issue:

-First, decide which you'd like to view: "Regular" or "Device", and click the button if you want to change it.
-The Regular version is a nearly exact replication of the printed publication.
-It is probably the best one if you are viewing on a desktop or laptop computer.
-The Device version is optimized for tablets and phones, with the cartoons displayed singly, filling the screen as you swipe through the edition, instead of several to a page.
+First, decide if you'd like to view in "Regular" or "Device" mode, and click the button if you want to change it.
+Regular View is a nearly exact replication of the printed publication, and is probably the best choice if you are viewing on a desktop or laptop computer.
+Device View is optimized for tablets and phones, with the cartoons displayed singly, filling the screen as you swipe through the edition, instead of several to a page.

-Once you've chosen your version, there are two ways to view each: via "flip page" or by downloading: see below for details.
-(Either way, please be patient while it downloads/opens, as it is a large file, typically 15-20 megabytes -- full of high-resolution images for your viewing pleasure!)
+Once you've chosen your viewing mode, there are two ways to view each: via flip page or by downloading: see below for details.
+(Either way, please be patient while it downloads/opens, as it is a large file, typically 12-17 megabytes – full of high-resolution images for your viewing pleasure!)

 Share this Free Sample page!